tlwilliams895/gis-devops/docs/_sources/week06/project/index.rst.txt

   $ psql -h gary-zika-db.1234.us-west-2.rds.amazonaws.com -d zika -U zika_app_user -c "\copy location(ID_0,ISO,NAME_0,ID_1,NAME_1,HASC_1,CCN_1,CCA_1,TYPE_1,ENGTYPE_1,NL_NAME_1,VARNAME_1,geom) from STDIN WITH DELIMITER E'\t' CSV" < locations.csv

-Seed the ElasticSearch Data Store
+Seed the Elasticsearch Data Store
 ---------------------------------

-When you ElasticSearch instance starts it has not data.
-We need to insert all reports in Postgresl into ElasticSearch.
+When you Elasticsearch instance starts it has not data.
+We need to insert all reports in Postgresl into Elasticsearch.

-1. You need to make a ``POST`` reuqest to ``/api/_cluster/reindex`` to a WebApp that is connected to your **cloud** ElasticSearch
+1. You need to make a ``POST`` reuqest to ``/api/_cluster/reindex`` to a WebApp that is connected to your **cloud** Elasticsearch
-2. That can be done with your "YourName-AdminMachine" EC2 or by connectioning your **local** WebApp to your **cloud** ElasticSearch
+2. That can be done with your "YourName-AdminMachine" EC2 or by connectioning your **local** WebApp to your **cloud** Elasticsearch

    * If you choose to use your "YourName-AdminMachine" EC2, it will likely need to be a ``t2.medium`` to be able to handle the memory load of selecting all reports and then sending them to ES

-3. This instance can be spun down after your RDS and ElasticSearch is working
+3. This instance can be spun down after your RDS and Elasticsearch is working

 .. note::

-  The "YourName-AdminMachine" instance may need to be a ``t2.small`` or ``t2.medium`` in order to handle the POST request that transfers all the reports to ElasticSearch.
+  The "YourName-AdminMachine" instance may need to be a ``t2.small`` or ``t2.medium`` in order to handle the POST request that transfers all the reports to Elasticsearch.
 You will know this is the case if you see "out of memory" exceptions.

 VPC Setup